Huanz86251/RUST_Project/README.md

 #### For users  or developer that want to try Database stored in a HTTPS back-end server:
 BASE=https://finance-backend.bravestone-51d4c984.canadacentral.azurecontainerapps.io
 ### And you don't need to cargo run.
+#### Current TUI version doesn't have a good fallback if an error happens, if you find the bar frozen, please restart it.
 #### 1. Register
 curl -i -X POST "$BASE/auth/register" \
   -H "Content-Type: application/json" \